Catografix/docs/articles/clients.md

 ![](/media/articles/clients/applications-multi-app-active-users.png)

-## Application Examples
+## Client Examples

 ### Regular Web Application

 ![](/media/articles/clients/applications-traditional.png)

-For your regular web application you'll simply create a new application in Auth0.
+For your regular web application you'll simply create a new Client in Auth0.

 ### Mobile + Single Page Application + REST API

 ![](/media/articles/clients/applications-multiple-single-logical.png)

 This example is an Timesheet application with a REST API hosted on one server, a Single Page application hosted on a different server and a few mobile apps running on different types of devices.
-From a technical point of view these are 5 applications (different language, deployment model, ...) but for Auth0 this is one and the same application.
-There's no need to create different applications because we don't want separate auditing (we just want to know who interacted with the REST api), we want to use the same connections in the different client applications, ...
+From a technical point of view these are 5 applications (different language, deployment model, ...) but for Auth0 this is one and the same Client.
+There's no need to create different Clients because we don't want separate auditing (we just want to know who interacted with the REST api), we want to use the same connections in the different client applications, ...

 ### Multiple Services and APIs

 ![](/media/articles/clients/applications-complex-same-app.png)

-Here is an example of a decomposed application with several APIs and services.
-Depending on the requirements this might just be one application in Auth0.
+Here is an example of a decomposed Client with several APIs and services.
+Depending on the requirements this might just be one Client in Auth0.
 This is the easiest to implement but keep in mind that:

  * With a single token you'll be able to access all APIs
  * The logs will show that a user has accessed the "Fabrikam Enterprise Portal" because we won't be able to make a distinction between APIs
- * It won't be possible to write rules to control the flow between the applications
+ * It won't be possible to write rules to control the flow between the Clients

-Now on the other hand, you could create different applications for the enterprise portal and the backing services.
+Now on the other hand, you could create different Clients for the enterprise portal and the backing services.
 This will allow us to identify the different APIs and services giving you:

  * Better auditing (you'll be able to see who accessed which service)
- * The ability to apply fine-grained authorization for applications through rules (eg: only finance can access the invoices API)
+ * The ability to apply fine-grained authorization for Clients through rules (eg: only finance can access the invoices API)
- * Support to control the flow of your application (eg: the Documents API is the only API that can call the Invoices API)
+ * Support to control the flow of your Client (eg: the Documents API is the only API that can call the Invoices API)

-Keep in mind that users calling out to the different APIs will count as additional active users because they will be spanning multiple applications.
-Choosing between one application and different application will be a functionality vs. cost tradeoff.
+Keep in mind that users calling out to the different APIs will count as additional active users because they will be spanning multiple Clients.
+Choosing between one Client and different Client will be a functionality vs. cost tradeoff.

 ![](/media/articles/clients/applications-complex-different.png)

 ### Custom domain names

 The public, multi-tenant cloud service version of Auth0 supports a domain name of `auth0.com`.
-Applications deployed in this service will use a domain name of `{account-name}.auth0.com` or `{account-name}.{location}.auth0.com`.
+Clients deployed in this service will use a domain name of `{account-name}.auth0.com` or `{account-name}.{location}.auth0.com`.

 For example: